NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-5-extra-material.md

-The tutorial for Nextflow has intentionally been quite short, but there are many more things you can do with it than what was covered here.
-In this section we will briefly show some of these things if you are interested to know more details about Nextflow, and we'll also provide some links to additional resources below:
+The tutorial for Nextflow has intentionally been quite short, but there are many more things you can do with it than what were covered here.
+If you are interested to learn more details about Nextflow, we will briefly show some of its features in this section.

+Here are some links to additional resources on Nextflow:

  * The Nextflow [documentation](https://www.nextflow.io/docs/latest/index.html)
  * [Learning Nextflow in 2020](https://www.nextflow.io/blog/2020/learning-nextflow-in-2020.html)